 Mindfulness promotes the skills which have a great impact on the development of skills such as judgment, self-regulation, and patience.
 But it also gives them tools for their self-development.

-That is, increasing their ability to pay attention, focusing on studies and the tasks they perform, as well as motivating their observation, exploration and learning skills.
+That is, increasing their ability to pay attention, focus on studies and the tasks they perform, as well as motivating their observation, exploration, and learning skills.

 Creative mindfulness exercises for anxiety and depression

 The lifestyle of Western societies can lead many people to suffer stress, causing psychological health problems such as depression, anxiety, etc. Like yoga, meditation and mindfulness reduce cortisol levels, a hormone that is released in response to stress.